sw5e-foundry/sw5e/CONTRIBUTING.md

 gulp extractPacks
 ```

-- `gulp extractPacks` - Extract all compendium NEDB files into JSON files.
+- `gulp extractPacks` - Extract all compendium LevelDB files into JSON files.
 - `gulp extractPacks --pack classes` - Only extract the contents of the specified compendium.
 - `gulp extractPacks --pack classes --name Barbarian` - Only extract a single item from the specified compendium.